bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 2. We cannot include a resource file under its original name anymore.
 {.col2}

-The only advantage we get from this simple entry is the short identifier instead of the long filename.
-The true power of registered resources lies in the optional `params` for additional parameters:
+The advantage we get from this simple entry is the short identifier instead of the long filename.
+This is the usual way to specify a **featured image**: Copy the file into the page bundle and name it `featured`.

+Registered resources offer much more possibilities with their optional `params` section for additional parameters:

 ```YAML {.inline linenos=true}
 resources: